ozyurtf/cpu-scheduler/README.md

     | So, by storing the initial value of the lock (0) in the register
     | and using the swap operation,
     | we can check the initial value of the lock and set the lock variable
-    | to a desired state in an atomic operation.
+    | to a desired state in an atomic way.
     | And this atomic operation prevents the situation in which
     | one process (e.g. process A) checks the lock variable and
     | another process (e.g. process B) acquires the lock